 - rice - typically Risotto is made with Arborio rice.
 It has a high starch content which contributes to a creamy risotto.
 Arborio is sold in every grocery store in a rice and grains aisle.
 You can also try Carnaroli rice.
 It's usually sold in Whole Foods or online;

 - white Miso paste is great for adding an umami flavor to any dish.
 In this recipe, it's particularly useful because it intensifies the taste of mushrooms even more.
 If you don't have Miso paste, I really recommend for you to get one on Amazon asap.
 I add Miso to so many recipes, like Tomato Soup or Chickpeas Stew.
 It's truly a flavor booster in vegan cooking;

 - mushrooms - any mushrooms will work well: Portobello, white button mushrooms or Chanterelles.
 If you want to take it a step further, you can buy dried Porcini mushrooms, soak them for 30 minutes and then use this mushroom water in cooking the risotto;

-- vegetable broth - I recommend homemade broth but store one is fine too;
+- vegetable broth - I recommend homemade broth but store-bought one is fine too;

 - olives - pitted Kalamata olives work best in this recipe.
 Capers, I imagine, could be a good substitution to olives

 - pine nuts.
 You could probably omit this ingredient, but I really love how pine nuts add a crunchy bite to this risotto